 With the exception of farmsteads and one or two large houses, buildings are orientated towards the road or lane with hedges, trees, greenswards and sometimes ditches, running along front boundaries.
 White painted picket fences (Lynton House), low iron railings (Nursery Cottages), and tall brick walls and high metal gates (Grove Manor) are in occasional use.
-Whilst these are in-situ, that are not preferred for new buld property.
 Most houses have vehicular access on the front boundary and there are a few examples of open plan front gardens (Mead Pastures, Brook Close).